-PHASE I
+PHASE I (OVER FENCES)

 Phase I will be judged by one hunter judge.
 All entries must perform two individual hunter rounds.
 Each round should include a course of 8 jumps set at 2'3".
 The course will be posted one hour prior to the session in which the class is held.
 Each rider should get a warm up round prior to judging.
-For each round the judge will award up to 4 points per jump and up to 3 points for overall impression.
-A perfect score from the judge would be 70 points.
+Rounds will be judged in the customary manner, with a perfect score for each round being 100.
+The scores for each individual round will be multiplied by 0.35, and then added together to determine the entry's total Phase 1 Over Fences score.

-PHASE II
+PHASE II (RAIL WORK)

 Phase 2 will be judged by a panel of three judges.
 The hunter judge from Phase I will return for the flat phase along with two of the judges from the show panel.
 All entries must be worked on the rail.
-Each judge may award up to 10 points for each horse based on the USEF standards for an ASB Hunter Country Pleasure Horse and the above rules.
+After placing the class in the customary manner, each judge will then award a numerical score (up to 30 points) to each entry, based on the USEF standards for an ASB Hunter Country Pleasure Horse and the above rules.